 Saint Alban’s Men’s Group (SAMs)

 St. Alban’s Men’s Group (SAMs) meets every Friday morning from 8am to 9:30am for Bible study, breakfast, prayer, and fellowship at Dick’s Diner, Rt 22 Murrysville.
+If you wish to join us via cell phone connection for the discussion time let us know!
 We use Bible studies with an Anglican perspective by noted authors N.T.
 Wright, John Stott, Tim Keller, J.I.
 Packer, and others.
-SAMs recently completed a book study of The Practice of the Presence of God featuring letters and conversations of the famed monastic Brother Lawrence, 1610-1691, including parallel scripture studies.
-We are now reading the Daily Lectionary scriptures every Friday together.
+SAMs are currently reading a Judges study by Tim Keller.
 Questions?
-Fred Carlson (412) 856-0982 or email@example.com.
+Fred Carlson (412) 389-3289 or firstname.lastname@example.org.

 Confirmation Class Offered and Adult Reception